Flyers GM: Red Wings nixed van Riemsdyk trade

 Fletcher said he spoke with every team in the NHL about potentially acquiring van Riemsdyk, not only so the Flyers could pick up assets for him but in the hopes of getting the veteran winger on a playoff team.
 But he said "every team told us 'no' several times" before the Red Wings came to the table.

 "There's no smoking gun here," Fletcher said.
 "We certainly made everybody aware that he was available.
-We made everybody aware that we would retain 50% [of his cap hit].
+We made everybody aware that we would retain 50 percent [of his cap hit].
 We made everybody aware we would take a contract back if that would help.
 We talked about all kids of different scenarios.
 I can't only control my half and there has to be a willing buyer.
 Until 1:40 today, we never had any type of offer."

 Fletcher said the only thing he wasn't willing to take back for van Riemsdyk was a player with contract terms beyond this season, unless it was a player that could have helped the Flyers.
 But he said the market simply wasn't there for a trade.

 "Yesterday I received two calls: One on JVR and one on another player.
-I made 17 [calls]," said Fletcher.
+I made 17 [calls]," Fletcher said.
 "We would have rather have a good pick and let JVR play in the playoffs, and the market spoke."